ironhack-datalabs/datamad0419/module-1/pipelines-project/your-code/ReadME.md

 * The earthquakes in the "Very High" magnitude bin occur in the ocean and in Asia.<br>
 * The higher magnitude earthquakes occur in the 0-100km depth range, while the lower magnitude ones occure anywhere between 0-700kms.<br>
 * As described in the wikipedia page, most quakes occur along the faults between tectonic plates.<br>
-* The program took around 250sec to run, so the implementation of ASYNC could make the query mor efficient.
+* The program took around 250sec to run, so the implementation of ASYNC could make the query more efficient.